Useful items to stop your puppy crying at night

 A stuffed animal can be of great comfort to your puppy; a little larger than them is usually a good fit (make sure it does not have any plastic parts for your puppy to chew on).

 It releases a synthetic analogue of a pheromone that is secreted by bitches during whelping.
 It has been proven to relax dogs and puppies and should allow for a more peaceful night sleep.
-It has also been demonstrated that it can reduce fear and even improve house training acquisition.
+It has also been demonstrated that it can reduce fear and even improve house training acquisition

-Exercise / Toilet / Chill out time / Comfort
+A sleep routine: Exercise / Toilet / Chill out time / Comfort

-This way you know if they cry they do not need to be let out.
+This way you know if they cry it is not because they need to be let out.
 After they have peed and pooped, take your puppy to its bed and say ‘bed’, gently stroke and relax your puppy until he/she falls asleep.
 Make sure your puppy has water available, some paper down in case they need to go and a nice comfortable bed.
 Also be aware of the temperature; too hot or too cold and your puppy won’t sleep well.

 What to do when your puppy cries at night

-This is the trickiest part for any new puppy owner.
-When the puppy cries or barks throughout the night you must not go down to the puppy.
+This is the trickiest part for any new puppy owner: When the puppy cries or barks throughout the night you must not go down to the puppy.
 Given you have followed the previous advice you can rest assured you have covered all of your puppies needs.
 It can be a difficult first few nights but by going down to check on the puppy you can accidentally reinforce the barking.
 This can mean your puppy learns I bark and Mum or Dad come running down i.e. I get attention.

-TOP TIP – tell your neighbours you are expecting to get a puppy but you have a training schedule already worked out to minimise any noise during the night.
+TOP TIP – tell your neighbours you are expecting to get a puppy but you have a training schedule already worked out to minimize any noise during the night.
 You can even organise when you pick your puppy up so that it is at a weekend in order to ensure you are not disturbing any neighbours that are due to have an early start.